nirgeier/DevOps-Zero2Hero/Content/aws/EC2-Components.md

 You assign one or more security groups when you launch an instance, and you can modify them anytime.

 ### Important Things to Know:
-- 'Stateful:' If you allow inbound traffic on a port, response traffic is automatically allowed out.
+- `Stateful:` If you allow inbound traffic on a port, response traffic is automatically allowed out.

-- 'No Deny Rules:' You can only allow traffic, not explicitly block it.
+- `No Deny Rules:` You can only allow traffic, not explicitly block it.

-- 'Multiple Groups:' You can attach multiple security groups to an instance — the rules are additive.
+- `Multiple Groups:` You can attach multiple security groups to an instance — the rules are additive.

 # 🗺️ 5.
 Key Pairs: